 Each recruitment must be openly advertised in order to provide the broadest possible access.
-To meet this requirement to advertise, all non-Senate positions will be posted on AP Recruit for a minimum of 30 days and, except for academic student employee positions, posted with HERC.
+To meet this requirement to advertise, all non-senate positions will be posted on AP Recruit for a minimum of 14 calendar days and, except for academic student employee positions, posted with HERC.
 The title in the job posting, advertisement and hire recommendation must be the same.

 Units may elect which additional means of advertising they will use for their positions.
 These can include publishing advertisements in professional journals, announcing openings at conferences, canvassing other campuses by letter or telephone, or posting flyers.